 Palmetto Island State Park’s very name hints at the untamed wildness you can expect in this southern corner of the state.
 Palmettos, those shaggy, tropical trees found all over the swamps, grow alongside tall cypress and other Louisiana native plants, giving the park an air of authenticity — this is as unspoiled as south Louisiana gets.
-Along with Bogue Chitto State Park, this is the newest addition to Louisiana’s state park system.

 The Vermilion River runs through the Palmetto Island State Park.
 The most scenic way of reaching the river is via a boat launch near the center of the park, which also offers canoeists and kayakers easy access to narrow channels and tucked-away lagoons.
 Canoes are available for rent by the hour or day.